avanwinkle/masseffect2/README.md

 *In recreating the full experience of Mass Effect 2, the Pinball Game includes significant characters and story events from the original game.*

 ### Recruitment Missions
 The core challenge of the ME2 Pinball Game is to recruit a squad to take with you on the Suicide Mission.
-When the game starts all five of the major shots are lit with a possible squadmate—hit a shot three times to light that character's recruitment mission.
-After a mission is lit, a second one will appear on that same shot for a total of ten possible recruitment missions.
+When the game starts all five of the major shots are lit with a squadmate to recruit—hit a shot three times to light that squadmate's recruitment mission.
+After a squadmate is recruited, a second squadmate's recruitment light will appear on that same shot (for a total of ten possible recruitment missions).
 Once lit, a recruitment mission can be started from the left ramp.

 * **The Professor - Curing the Plague**